tinacms/tinacms-site/content/docs/gatsby/content-creation.md

 ### 5. Providing Default Front Matter

-The `createRemarkButton` function can be given a `frontmatter` function that returns the default frontmatter.
+The `createRemarkButton` function can be given a `frontmatter` function that returns the default front matter.
 Like the `filename` function, `frontmatter` receives the state of the form.

 **Example: Title + Date**